mesosphere-backup/dcos-metrics/plugins/datadog-standalone/README.md

-# Datadog Metrics Service Plugin for DC/OS
+# Datadog Plugin for DC/OS Metrics

 This plugin sends all metrics collected by the dcos-metrics service to [DataDog][1].